tldr-pages/tldr/pages/osx/bird.md

 # bird

-> This supports the syncing of iCloud and iCloud drive.
+> This supports the syncing of iCloud and iCloud Drive.
 > It should not be invoked manually.

 - Start the daemon: